 As long as computers and hence the Internet exists, the risk of your email being hacked will always be there.
 Even when all the precautions have been taken, hackers are still capable of getting through.
 So what should you do when you realize hackers have access to your email address?
-Here is my two cents on how to do if you get your email account hacked.
+Here are my two cents on how to do if you get your email account hacked.

 Assuming the hacker has not already changed the email password, the first step is to change your password.
 If you have other accounts that use the same password, you may have information in your emails that may point the hacker to those online resources, it is therefore wise to change those passwords as well.
-Some email addresses allow you to create alternate email address or link to your other email addresses to help you retrieve forgotten passwords.
+Some email addresses allow you to create an alternate email address or link to your other email addresses to help you retrieve forgotten passwords.
 Ensure that you also change those accounts and passwords as well.

 You can also do a thorough email search for other unrelated accounts which may likewise have been compromised in the initial attack.
 Any suspected accounts should be changed to ensure that the hacker does not gain access to your information in the future.
 It is also good to monitor your “Sent” and “Trash” folder to see if the hacker spammed your contacts.
 It can also give you clues of other activities the hacker undertook using your email address.